Best Restaurants in New York City According to the Internet

 - Hanoi House– In case you like Vietnamese cuisine, here you can find an excellent menu of various Vietnamese dishes, from summer rolls to traditional beef pho.
 There is also a range of draft beers and fine wine.

-- Noreetuh– To taste top-notch Hawaiian cuisine, head straight to Noreetuh, a cozy restaurant where they serve exquisite Hawaiian dishes alongside award-winning wine list.
+- Noreetuh– To taste top-notch Hawaiian cuisine, head straight to Noreetuh, a cozy restaurant where they serve exquisite Hawaiian dishes alongside an award-winning wine list.
 Some of the recommendations here include mochiko fried chicken, kalua pork cavatelli, and corned beef tongue musubi.
 The very name “noreetuh” means “playground” in Korean, which should tell you enough about how relaxing and comfortable the ambiance is here.

 In addition to fantastic eateries, this area is full of just as good upscale bars, too.
 Let’s see where you should go for a drink around here.